jbuchermn/guacamole-nixos/README.md

 This flake includes a derivation for the guacamole server as well as a nixOS module for server as well as tomcat servlet configuration.

+This is based on work done in [nixpkgs-184255](https://github.com/NixOS/nixpkgs/pull/184255)

 # State

 WIP - Works, however, currently only a dummy configuration with one vnc is used